MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Microsoft.Graph.Calendar.md

 Use this API to create a new event.

 ### [New-MgGroupEventAttachment](New-MgGroupEventAttachment.md)
-Use this API to create a new Attachment.
+Use this API to add an attachment to an existing event.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
+This operation limits the size of the attachment you can add to under 3 MB.
+If an organizer adds an attachment to a meeting event, the organizer can subsequently update the event to send the attachment and update the event for each attendee as well.

 ### [New-MgGroupEventExtension](New-MgGroupEventExtension.md)
 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.